DawyD/bm3d-gpu/README.md

 The code is compilable on Unix/Linux.

 - Compilation.
-Automated compilation requires the make program.
+Automated compilation requires the cmake program.

 - Libraries.
 This code requires the CUDA toolkit installed.